-The following image indicates the location of the speaker and provides a visual representation of the installation procedure.
+The figure indicates the location of the speakers and provides a visual representation of the installation procedure.

-- 1. Using the alignment posts and rubber grommets, place the speakers in the slots on the palm-rest and keyboard assembly. - NOTE: If the rubber grommets are pushed out of the speakers when removing the speakers, push them back in place before replacing the speakers. - 2.
-Route the speaker cable through the routing guides on the palm-rest and keyboard assembly. - 3.
-Connect the speaker cable to the system board. - 4.
-Adhere the tapes that secure the speaker cable to the system board and palm-rest and keyboard assembly. - 5.
-Connect the keyboard-backlight cable and keyboard cable to the system board.
+- 1. Using the alignment posts and rubber grommets, place the speakers in the slots on the palm-rest and keyboard assembly. - NOTE: If the rubber grommets are pushed out of the speakers when the speakers were removed, push the grommets back in place before replacing the speakers. - 2.
+Route the speaker cable through the routing guides on the palm-rest and keyboard assembly. - ${\bf 3.}\;$ Adhere the black tapes that secure the speaker cable to the touchpad bracket. - 4.
+Connect the speaker cable to the system board.

-- 1. Install the solid-state drive in M.2 slot two. (if applicable) - 2.
-Install the 3-cell battery. - 3.
-Install the base cover. - 4.
+- 1. Install the 3-cell battery or 4-cell battery. - 2.
+Install the base cover. - 3.
 Follow the procedure in After working inside your computer.